wso2/open-healthcare-docs/en/docs/emr-connectivity/guides/emr-connector.md

-## Overview
-The FHIR Client Connector is designed to connect with  FHIR servers and repositories.

-## Connecting with Epic EMR
-In this example we will look into the steps how can we use the Client Connector to connect with the Epic EMR system.
+In this example we will look into the steps how can we use the Client Connector to connect with the Epic EMR systems.

 ### Prerequisites
 1. First we need to create Backend OAuth 2.0 App.
 To use the client_credentials OAuth 2.0 grant type to authorize the backend application's access to patient information we need 'Client ID' and the 'Public key'.
 Let's create a Public Private Key Pair using OpenSSL.